AWcoder/MisfitsUnited/Constitution.md

 <br><br>

-## __Section IX - Divisions & Schedule__ ##
+## __Section X - Divisions & Schedule__ ##

 ### Divisions ###

-- There will be two divisions that teams will be randomly assigned to upon joining the league.
+- Divisions determine which teams you will play 2 times during the regular season
+- Divisions are reshuffled each season based on the previous season's Potential Points ("Max PF" on the Sleeper App) rankings.
+Division 1 will have the 1,3,5,7,and 9th ranked teams.
+Division 2 will have 2,4,6,8, and 10th ranked teams
 - Divisions will not have any bearing on playoffs and winning a division only entitles the winner to bragging rights

 ### Regular Season Schedule ###